Business Immigration

 Key TakeAways

-• Compliance Needs: Two check-ins with endorsing bodies and eVisa transition by 2026 ensure ongoing compliance.
+• Compliance Needs: Two check-ins at 12 and 24 months with endorsing bodies; full eVisa transition mandatory from early 2026 for new applicants.

 Introduction